Alexandrov geometry: foundations: Geodesics, triangles and hinges

 \section{Geodesics, triangles and hinges}

-\parbf{Geodesics and their relatives.} Let $\spc{X}$ be a metric space and $\II$ be a real interval.
-A globally isometric map $\gamma\:\II\to \spc{X}$ is called a \emph{unit-speed geodesic} \footnote{Various authors call it differently: \emph{shortest path}, \emph{minimizing geodesic}.}; in other words, $\gamma\:\II\to \spc{X}$ is a unit-speed geodesic if the equality
+\parbf{Geodesics and their relatives.} Let $\spc{X}$ be a metric space and $\II\subset \R$ be an interval.
+A globally distance-preserving map $\gamma\:\II\to \spc{X}$ is called a \emph{unit-speed geodesic}.
+(Various authors call it differently: \emph{shortest path}, \emph{minimizing geodesic}.)
+In other words, $\gamma\:\II\to \spc{X}$ is a unit-speed geodesic if the equality

 holds for any pair $s,t\in \II$.